Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Features are boring.
 They’re like the specs in a technical manual.
 Your eyes glaze over just thinking about them.

-Help your customer understand how they will feel when they receive your product in the mail.
+Help your customers understand how they will feel when they receive your product in the mail.

 Stress the benefits of your product in your email copy